Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Types of Student Loans

-The federal government helps students pay for college by offering a number of loan programs with more favorable terms than most private loan options.
+The federal government helps students pay for college by offering several loan programs with more favorable terms than most private loan options.
 Federal student loans are unique in that, while you are a student, your payments are deferred—that is, put off until later.
-Some types of Federal loans are “subsidized” and do not accumulate interest payments during this deferment period.
+Some types of Federal loans are “subsidized” and do not accumulate interest payments during the deferment period.

 Photo credit: © iStock/dusanpetkovic